Axia-Tech/AXIA-wiki/docs/general/faq.md

 large scale peer-to-peer networks by only selecting the parts of the protocol suite that are needed.

-The Rust implementation of the specification was built and primarily maintained by a team of contributors at Parity Technologies.
+The Rust implementation of the specification was built and primarily maintained by a team of contributors at Axia Technologies.
 The Go and JavaScript versions are maintained by Protocol Labs as well as community contributors.
 A [Nim](https://github.com/status-im/nim-libp2p) version of the library also exists.
 Libp2p as a whole is an open source project that is actively developed and expanded on various code repositories hosted on [their GitHub](https://github.com/libp2p).